 Isaiah

-The idea for Isaiah stemmed from the evolving role of curators and the integration of AI into creative practices.
+I started by looking at previous experiments in AI curation.
 Studies such as the Duke Nasher Museum's AI-curated exhibition and IBM's Pinacoteca de São Paulo project showcased the possibilities and limitations of using AI in art curation.
 These experiments demonstrated AI's potential to identify patterns and streamline the curatorial process but also highlighted its inability to match the emotional and cultural depth of human curators.

-Building on this foundation, I was particularly inspired by Laura Herman's research, The Algorithmic Pedestal, where she used Instagram's algorithm to curate an exhibition.
+The research that really got me going was Laura Herman's research, The Algorithmic Pedestal, where she used Instagram's algorithm to curate an exhibition.
 Her study compared AI-curated results with those of a human curator, revealing that the human curator created more cohesive and meaningful narratives.
 However, Herman's research relied on the same limited dataset for both approaches, which constrained the AI's potential.
 This led me to explore a different direction: leveraging AI's capacity to process and analyze vast datasets.
 While human curators are naturally limited by memory and the scope of their research, AI can uncover hidden thematic connections and recall overlooked works from expansive collections.

 Isaiah builds on these insights, aiming to bridge the gap between human curation and AI's capabilities.
 Isaiah explores how AI can complement curatorial expertise by employing methodologies like embeddings and multimodal models, balancing data-driven efficiency with the emotional and cultural nuance necessary to craft compelling and inclusive exhibitions.